ytyeh/foss-capstone/docs/Data_Management_Plan.md

 ## Data Management Plan
 </br>

 This document records data management plan for my 2nd year project, "Cost of Pollution to Firms: Water Pollution and Beverage Manufacturers' Entry".
+It currently focuses on the main dataset used in the project.
 This document will be updated to reflect changes as the project proceeds.

 </br>